1. 1. Which laws are applicable regarding advertising of medicines and medical devices?

 10. Are there specific rules for comparative advertisement of medicines and medical devices?

-There are no specific rules for comparative advertisement of medicines and/or medical devices except that the Rules provide that advertisements for non-prescriptive pharmaceutical products should not harm the reputation of other products or provide incorrect information.
+There are no specific rules for comparative advertisement of medicines and/or medical devices except that the Guide provides that advertisements for non-prescriptive pharmaceutical products should not harm the reputation of other products or provide incorrect information.

-The Code provides that any comparison between different pharmaceutical products should be based on comparison points that are relevant to the product.
+The Code provides that any comparison between different pharmaceutical products should be based on comparison points that are relevant to the product and to be for statistical purposes.
 The advertising and comparison should not be misleading or give a dishonest impression about the other products.

 11. Are there specific provisions for advertisement of medicines and medical devices on the internet/in social media postings?

-The Rules provide that online advertisements for non-prescriptive pharmaceutical products should be available on the webpage provided by the applicant, and should not redirect visitors to other websites.
-It is further provided that online advertisements should not include information about medical practitioners.
+The Guide provides that online advertisements for non-prescriptive pharmaceutical products should be available on the webpage provided by the applicant, and should not redirect visitors to other websites.
+It is further provides that online advertisements should not include information about medical practitioners.

-With regard to the medical devices, Interim Regulations provide that the advertising and marketing material must avoid misleading lay persons, when advertising to the general public, including advertisements on the internet.
+With regards to the medical devices, the Requirements provide that the advertising and marketing material must avoid misleading the general public, when advertising to the general public, including advertisements on the internet.

-As regards the advertisement of medicines, no enforcement mechanism is provided in the Rules regarding the failure to comply therewith when advertising to the general public.
-However, Article 37 of the Regulations provides that the SFDA may impose the following penalties in respect of violations of the Regulations:
+As regards the advertisement of medicines, no enforcement mechanism is provided in the Guide regarding the failure to comply therewith when advertising to the general public.
+However, Article 35 of the Regulations provides that the SFDA may impose the following penalties in respect of violations of the Regulations:

-• Closure of the medical establishment for up to 60 days; and/or
+• Closure of the medical establishment temporarily for up to 180 days;

-For medical devices, the SFDA is fully authorised to ensure compliance with the advertisement provisions, failing which the SFDA may withdraw or restrict the medical devices including taking any of the following actions:
+For medical devices, as per Article 42 of the Medical Devices Regulations the SFDA is fully authorised to ensure compliance with the advertisement provisions, failing which the SFDA may withdraw or restrict the medical devices including taking any of the following actions:

 13. Any future developments in Saudi Arabia?